Masterminds/sprig/docs/dicts.md

 `mustMergeOverwrite` will return an error in case of unsuccessful merge.

+Note that the dest dictionary will be overwritten in-place by this operation.
+If you want to keep the original dest you need to pass a copy of it (e.g. with `mergeOverwrite (deepCopy $dest) $source1 $source2`).

 ## keys

 The `keys` function will return a `list` of all of the keys in one or more `dict`